 When you launch QuickTime, you'll see there is no pop-up window at all.
 If you are new to macOS, it could be troublesome for you to use QuickTime.
 Because the UI logic of macOS quiet differs from Windows OS.
 You should move to the top menu on the main screen to enable QuickTime screen recorder when QuickTime is launched.

 And there is one hidden feature that little user would know.
 That is to make a screencast along with a facecam using QuickTime.
 What you need to do is to select New Movie Recording in the first place (but do not click on the start button).
 Then you will size down the facecam window and move it to a corner.
 Next, you will enable screen recoding by selecting New Screen Recording on the menu.
 At last, click on the start button of the Screen Recoding window and select an area to record (but remember to include the facecam).
 And you will get a recording with webcam overlay.
 However, QucikTime has some limitations on screen recording.
 One is the facecam will disappear when you get a window in full screen, even Float on Top is on.
 The second is that QucikTime won't record simultaneous internal sound and voice over.
 You have to turn to third-party tool.

 Step 1.
 Upgrade the QuickTime Media Player to the newest version in the App Store.

 Step 3.
-When you have opened up the QuickTime, you can see the icon appeared on the launch pad.
-Then navigate to the upper menu > select File > choose one recording modes out of three.
+When you have opened up the QuickTime, navigate to the upper menu > select File > choose one recording modes out of three.